guyyaffear/-aws-cognito-complete/README.md

 ## Hexal Energy app

-This is a starter ReactJS UI for my 'Create a Serverless App' tutorial series.
+This is a starter ReactJS UI.

 ## Application Info